Bruce Lee’s one-inch punch: Implications on running mechanics.

-By now you’re probably wondering if you’ve gone astray with your web browser input and stumbled upon a martial arts website.
+By now you’re probably wondering if you’ve gone astray on your web browser and stumbled upon a martial arts website.
 No, no, no, my friend.
 Bruce Lee has some lessons for us runners also.

 See, there is a similarity in the essential focus points of the martial artist and the distance runner:

 Distinct from a sport like cycling, running is a power sport.
 In cycling, you have a relatively long period of time within each pedal cycle in which you can productively apply force.
-But in running the situation is different.
-Within each gait cycle of say 7/10 of a second, less than 2/10 of a second is spent in contact with the ground.
+But in running, the situation is different.
+Within each gait cycle of say .70 seconds, less than .20 seconds is spent in contact with the ground.
 Of this, half of it is spent applying force and half is spent in recoil.
-So, unlike cycling, you have only about 1/10 of a second in which to apply productive force.
+So, unlike cycling, you have only about .10 seconds to apply productive force.
 Thus, power is a priority.
 You must hit the ground fast and hard.

 How hard?
-At relatively fast running speeds of 18km/h, force peaks of 1600-1700 N are common (Nigg, 1995).
+At relatively fast running speeds of 18 kph, force peaks of 1600-1700 N are common (Nigg, 1995).
 This represents four times the peak forces seen in a typical pedal cycle over a period of time less than 1/3 of that of force application during cycling.

 So, if it is a learned skill, how do we go about practicing the rapid application of force?
 First, get yourself a metronome.
 In my opinion, this is one of the most beneficial tools a serious runner can own.
 With a metronome, a speed and distance device and a hill you have your very own running power meter.
 Next time you go running on a rolling course, practice holding cadence and pace while going up a slight grade.
 In order to do so you will need to increase the ground contact force, i.e. hit the ground harder and faster.

-So, that covers 1/10 of your time running; what do you do for the other 9/10′s?
+So, that covers one tenth of your time running; what do you do for the other nine tenths?
 Does it even matter if it has nothing to do with force production?
 Yes.
 The remainder of the running gait cycle is about two things:

 I will cover my thoughts on the implications of body and limb position on the efficacy of these two tasks in a separate article.